Skip to content

 Plasticisers are added to maintain flexibility in the dried resin film and prevent cracking with age.
 Citric acid esters (triethyl citrate) and phthalate esters (now largely replaced in EU formulations following REACH restrictions from 2006 onward) were common in ballpoint formulations from the 1960s through 1990s.
 A formulation containing dibutyl phthalate as plasticiser was manufactured before the EU phase-out; one using a citrate ester plasticiser was more likely formulated after 2000 for European markets.
 This compositional constraint contributes to manufacturing-window analysis.

-The United States Secret Service International Ink Library is the world's largest single-agency ink reference collection, established in 1968 under the Document Analysis Branch of the USSS in Washington DC.
+The United States Secret Service International Ink Library is the world's largest single-agency ink reference collection, established in the 1960s under the Questioned Document Branch (QDB) of the USSS Forensic Services Division in Washington DC.
 As of the most recent published figures, the library holds over 10,000 ink entries from pens manufactured by more than 130 companies in over 50 countries.
 Each entry contains chromatographic data (primarily TLC and HPLC profiles), spectroscopic data (UV-Vis, and increasingly Raman), and the manufacturer's attribution.
 When a questioned document is submitted, the examiner extracts the ink and compares the chromatographic profile against the library to identify the most consistent manufacturer and product.

 In 1979, following negotiations between the USSS and major US pen manufacturers, a voluntary ink tagging programme was introduced.
 Participating manufacturers add a distinctive chemical tag, typically a rare-earth chelate or a fluorescent compound present at trace concentration, to their ink formulations on a rotating annual schedule.
 The composition of each year's tag is known only to the manufacturer and the USSS.
 If a questioned ink is found to contain the tag for, say, 1988, but no tags for 1989, 1990, or subsequent years, the ink was manufactured no earlier than 1988 and no later than the date of the next formulation change incorporating the 1989 tag.
 This narrows the manufacturing window without requiring chemical dating of the solvent residue.
 The programme extended to several major European manufacturers through informal agreements in the 1980s.